Gospel Oak to Barking line: Predecessor routes

 Although the route between Upper Holloway and Woodgrange Park has been constant, several stations have been the ends of the line.
 Kentish Town, St Pancras, Gospel Oak and Moorgate (via St Pancras) have all been the western termini.
 East Ham was an alternative eastern terminus for some time.
 Some trains were extended beyond Barking to destinations such as Southend and Tilbury.
 There was a regular boat train service between St Pancras and Tilbury.

-A connection to Gospel Oak was added in 1888, but the routes via Kentish Town remained the primary ones and the Gospel Oak branch was abandoned in 1926.
+A connection to Gospel Oak was added in 1888, but the routes via Kentish Town remained the primary ones and the Gospel Oak branch was abandoned during 1926.
 The connection to East Ham was abandoned in 1958.

 The Tottenham and Hampstead Junction Railway section of the line had stations that were closed due to proximity to other stations or for other reasons.
 These include Highgate Road (closed 1918), Junction Road (closed 1943), Hornsey Road (closed 1943) and St Ann's Road (closed 1942).

 The line was considered for closure to passengers in 1963 as part of the Beeching Axe, but local users protested and formed an action group to prevent closure.
 Beeching's proposals for London were not implemented for the most part, and the line remained open.
 Even so, it was allowed to fall into a poor state of repair and reliability, and by 1980 had been cut back to an hourly service between Kentish Town and Barking.
 The station canopies were gradually demolished, ticket offices closed and staff withdrawn from stations.

 New link to Gospel Oak

-The situation began to improve in 1981 when electrification and upgrades to the line out of St Pancras (later part of Thameslink) displaced the line from Kentish Town.
+During 1981, the situation began to improve when electrification and upgrades to the line out of St Pancras (later part of Thameslink) displaced the line from Kentish Town.
 A new link to Gospel Oak was built and the hourly service from Kentish Town was replaced by the current route from Gospel Oak with two trains per hour.
-The service remained very unreliable due to the age of the trains, which were initially Class 115 and 108 units, replaced in the early 1990s by class 117 and 121 units.
+The service remained relatively unreliable, largely due to the age of the rolling stock used, which were initially Class 115 and 108 units, replaced in the early 1990s by Class 117 and 121 units.